Kaiser Permanente Individual Health Insurance Plans

 Platinum and Gold Plans: Richer Benefits and Higher Premiums

 Individuals looking for richer benefits for the family or for maternity coverage for a wife who may become pregnant may be interested in choosing from the Platinum or Gold Kaiser Permanente individual health insurance plans.
 These personal plans offer more first dollar benefits and thus tend to be more expensive in regard to monthly premiums.
 Both of these individual plans have no deductibles.
 Before the days of Health Care Reform and the Affordable Care Act, these type plans were referred to as "Copayment Plans".
 Doctor visits, emergency care and hospitalization are all covered immediately with varying copayments.
-The Platinum Plan has the lowest out-of-pocket maximum of all the individual health plans at $4,000 per individual and $8,000 per family.
+Generally, the Platinum Plan has the lowest out-of-pocket maximum of all the individual health plans at $4,000 per individual and $8,000 per family.
 The Gold Plan has the same out-of-pocket maximum as the Silver and Bronze Plans at $6,350 per individual and $12,700 per family.

 Silver and Bronze Plans: More Affordable Premiums

 Those who wish to have lower monthly premiums often prefer the Kaiser Permanente Silver and Bronze Plans.
 The Silver Plan offers middle-of-the-road private coverage that many individuals find to be just the right balance of quality benefits and affordable premiums.
 We are expecting that 40-60% of the market will end up on Silver Plans.
 We expect the next most popular plan to be the Bronze Plan because it is the most affordable.
 Young, healthy people and those with limited income will find the Bronze Plans to be very attractive.
-The Silver Plan offers many services at a low copayment before the deductible is met, but the Bronze Plan only covers 3 doctor visits and 3 urgent care visits before the deductible is met.
+The Silver Plan offers many services at a low copayment before the deductible is met, but the non-HSA Bronze Plan only covers 3 primary care doctor visits before the deductible is met.
 If you qualify for Cost-Sharing Reduction (CSR), this is only available on the Silver Plan.
 Depending on your level of Cost Sharing Reduction, you may qualify for better benefits than a Gold or even a Platinum Plan, and still only have to pay the premiums for a Silver Plan.

 Bronze Health Insurance Plans with HSA

-When shopping for a Kaiser individual health plan in the New Marketplace, you will notice that some carriers offer two Bronze Plans, one regular plan and one plan with HSA.
-The Bronze Plan with HSA allows you to open a Health Savings Account.
-Any funds you deposit into your Health Savings Account are tax deductible on your federal taxes and the money is earmarked for qualified medical expenses.
+When shopping for a Kaiser individual health plan in the new marketplace, you will notice that some carriers offer two Bronze Plans, one regular plan and one plan with HSA.
+The Bronze Plan with HSA allows you to open a health savings account.
+Any funds you deposit into your health savings account are tax deductible on your federal taxes and the money is earmarked for qualified medical expenses.
 The benefits are a little different on these HSA Plans.
 The main difference is that, other than preventative care, all other services including doctor visits are subject to the deductible.
 So you get the HSA potential that you do not have with the other Kaiser individual plans, but you do have to pay full price for primary care visits until you reach your deductible.

 Those who are looking for the cheapest Kaiser Permanente individual health insurance plans, tend to like the Bronze Plans or the Bronze Plans with HSA.
 They are the closest thing in the new marketplace that you'll find to the old High Deductible Health Plan (HDHP) coverage options, otherwise known as catastrophic health insurance coverage.
 These High Deductible Health Plans have the lowest monthly premiums and the highest deductibles.
-The Bronze HSA has a deductible of $4,500 per person and $9,000 per family.
+The Kaiser Permanente Bronze HSA has a deductible of $4,500 per person and $9,000 per family.
 The standard Bronze Plan has a deductible of $5,000 per person and $10,000 per family.